Sabre Wulf: Reception

-Reviewers appreciated the game's graphics and found its gameplay similar to Ultimate's previous game, Atic Atac—particularly in its opening sequence and maze format—but preferred Sabre Wulf.
+Reviewers appreciated the graphics and found the gameplay similar to Ultimate's prior game, Atic Atac—particularly in its opening sequence and maze format—but preferred Sabre Wulf.
 (Note: Reviewers who likened Sabre Wulfs gameplay to Atic Atac include Computer and Video Games Crash, Sinclair User, ZX Computing, and in retrospect, Retro Gamer.
 Computer and Video Games and Personal Computer Games noted similarities in their opening sequences, and Crash and Retro Gamer noted similarities in their maze format.
 Personal Computer Games and Crash stated preferences for Sabre Wulf.)
 Critics also noted the game's difficulty and above-average pricing.
 (Note: Computer and Video Games and Popular Computing Weekly wrote on the game's difficulty, and Computer and Video Games, Crash, Popular Computing Weekly, and Sinclair User wrote on the game's above-average pricing.)
 Sabre Wulf received a Crash Smash award in July 1984, and was also a selected recommendation in Personal Computer Games (August 1984), and Popular Computing Weekly (June 1984).
 The game was named "Best Maze Game" in the 1984 Crash Readers Awards.
 Ultimate's new pricing strategy was a success and Sabre Wulf topped the sales chart in the video game format.
-While Retro Gamer reported that Sabre Wulf broke the company's sales records, Computer and Video Games (CVG) said that the release underperformed prior games, with only 30,000 copies sold by December 1984.
-Eurogamer later reported that 350,000 units were sold in total.
+While Retro Gamer reported that Sabre Wulf broke the company's sales records, Computer and Video Games (CVG) stated that the release underperformed prior games, with only 30,000 copies sold by December 1984.
+Eurogamer later said that 350,000 units were sold in total.

-Crash confirmed rumours that the game was similar to Atic Atac, but declared Sabre Wulf the better and predicted that they would have similar legacies.
-The magazine wrote that their inability to intuit Sabreman's current inventory or resistance to damage added to the game's mystique, and that Ultimate was particularly skilled at not giving hints but leaving sufficient clues through the game's design.
+Crash confirmed rumours that the game was similar to Atic Atac, but declared Sabre Wulf the better and predicted they would have similar legacies.
+The magazine said their inability to intuit Sabreman's current inventory or resistance to damage added to the game's mystique, and that Ultimate was particularly skilled at not giving hints, but leaving sufficient clues through the game's design.
 Personal Computer Games found one such tip: that the indigenous enemies make a sound when aligned with an amulet piece.
-In a similar experience, Popular Computing Weekly slowly learned to use rather than avoid the orchids.
-CVG described the game's instructions as "cryptic".
+In a similar experience, Popular Computing Weekly slowly learned to use the orchids rather than avoid them.
+CVG described the instructions as "cryptic".
 Crash later reflected that comparisons to Atic Atac at its launch were unfair, similar to calling any two text adventures identical.